 Attendance at the annual meeting: Nominees should recognize that NACTA and sponsors expect awardees to be present at the annual conference to receive their award.
 A consent of nomination implies that the nominee has an intention and, if selected for an award, will attend the annual conference.
 All award recipients are expected to participate/make presentations at future NACTA conferences.

-A photograph and short biography of each award recipient will be included in the awards program at the annual conference.
-Submit a biography not to exceed 150 words in WordPerfect or Word format, along with a good picture in the form of a JPG or GIF file (the larger/better quality, the better your picture will be) and don't forget your story about your most memorable teaching experience.
+A professional photograph and short biography of each award recipient will be included in the awards program at the annual conference.
+Submit a biography (not to exceed 150 words) along with a high-quality, professional picture (the larger/better quality, the better your picture will be) and don't forget your story about your most memorable teaching experience.
 The biography, picture, and story should be uploaded along with your award packet.

 First impressions do count.
-Attention to the neatness of organization, format, and presentation of dossiers can make a difference.
+Attention to the neatness of organization, format, and presentation of applications can make a difference.

 Submit all award nominations online at http://nactaawards.expressacademic.org/login.php